eleniums/code-conventions/c/style.md

 # C Style Guidelines
-The conventions detailed here are as close to the Linux Kernel recommendations as possible.
+The conventions detailed here are as close as possible to the Linux Kernel recommendations.
 There are many accepted styles for C and not just one correct way of doing things.
 As always, consistency within a project or organization is more important than rigid adherence to these conventions.

 ## Structs
 Use `snake_case`: